anabellechan/messageQueueSystem-with-ApacheKafka-SpringBootReactive/README.md

 Producer Project: The producer project leverages the Spring Boot Reactive framework to extract a data stream from Wikimedia Recent Changes.
 This project is designed to efficiently read the streaming data and subsequently transmit the messages to a Kafka broker.

 Consumer Project: The consumer project complements the aforementioned producer by retrieving messages from the Kafka topic.
 The retrieved messages are then persisted into a DynamoDB database.
 This dual-project configuration not only demonstrates the integration of Spring Boot Reactive with Kafka for real-time data processing but also showcases the seamless storage of this data in a DynamoDB database, emphasizing end-to-end functionality within the application.

+Special thanks to Alibou for a brilliant tutorial on messaging queue systems that I spent hours working on :-)